-Solutions to the protection of traditional knowledge and folklore in IPR law may be sought in terms of "positive protection" and "defensive protection".
+Solutions to the protection of traditional knowledge in IPR law may be sought in terms of 'positive protection' and 'defensive protection'.
 Positive protection refers to the acquisition by the TK holders themselves of an IPR such as a patent or an alternative right provided in a sui generis system.
 Defensive protection refers to provisions adopted in the law or by the regulatory authorities to prevent IPR claims to knowledge, a cultural expression or a product being granted to unauthorised persons or organisations.
-As the case study shows, the distinction is somewhat artificial in actual practice.
+Positive protection measures may also serve to provide defensive protection and vice versa.
+The distinction between the two, then, is not always clear-cut.